ColinConwell/Notion-HomeTree/README.md

 ## ✨ What This Is

 This creates an **embeddable widget** that you can add to any Notion page (just like adding a table, calendar, or other block).
-The tree automatically displays the hierarchy of child pages and databases.
+The tree automatically displays the hierarchy of child pages and databases with dynamic configuration capabilities.

+### 🆕 **Dynamic Configuration Features**
+- **Empty State Initialization**: Start with no pages and build your tree dynamically
+- **+ Add Page Button**: Click to add new Notion pages to your tree on-the-fly
+- **Multi-Page Support**: Display multiple page hierarchies in a single tree
+- **Smart URL Parsing**: Handles all Notion URL formats including workspace URLs
+- **Default Configuration**: Pre-configure default pages via environment variables

 ## 🚀 Quick Start